cms-opendata-workshop/workshop-lesson-jetmet/_episodes/03-corrections.md

 >
 >Run `simulation_patjets_cfg.py`, open the file, and compare the two jet correction and b-tagging methods.
 Method 1 has `Jet_` and `CorrJet_` branches
 >and Method 2 has `PatJet_` and `PatJet_uncorr` branches.
+>
+>>## Solution
+>>An important difference between value_jet_pt and value_uncorr_patjet_pt is how the momentum threshold is applied: in PFJets all uncorrected jets have pT > 15 GeV
+>>while in PATJets this is applied to the corrected jets.
+There are small deviations in the corrected jet momentum between the 2 methods, most likely because
+>>of differences between the `rho` collection used for pileup corrections.
+>{: .solution}
 {: .discussion}